Why most of the manual testers fail when testing websites for performance? There are a couple of reasons for the failure:

 If you don't want to specify every parameter manually you can use some technology-specific modules to significantly improve your test experience.

-To provide better support, following additional modules can be downloaded and installed along with standard or professional version of WAPT:
+To provide better support, the following additional modules can be downloaded and installed along with standard or professional version of WAPT:

 - Module for ASP.NET testing